Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPTutorial/TUTORIAL.md

 <img src="Images/new_joints.gif" width="600"/>
 </p>

-The final step in this process would be to label these new joints such that they match the labels of their corresponding key points in `CocoKeyPointTemplate`.
+The final step in this process would be to label these new joints such that they match the labels of their corresponding keypoints in `CocoKeypointTemplate`.
 For this purpose, we use the `Joint Label` component.

 * **:green_circle: Action**: Add a `Joint Label` component to each of the newly created joints.
 Then, for each joint, set `Size` to **1**, `Template` to `CocoKeypointTemplate`, and `Label` to the proper string (one of `nose`, `left_ear` or `right_ear`).
 These are also shown in the GIF above.